How It All Works

 In general, it's better to consume unrefined salt over table salt, since it's generally lower in sodium and high in essential minerals.

 Table salt is created by superheating natural salt to 1,200 degrees Fahrenheit, which destroys most beneficial compounds.
 Fortified with essential iodine, table salt is also bleached and devoid of trace elements, so it's certainly not the healthiest salt you can shake.
-This type of salt can often contains additives to slow moisture absorption so it is easy to sprinkle in your salt shaker.
+This type of salt can often contain additives to slow moisture absorption so it is easy to sprinkle in your salt shaker.
 This highly refined version of salt is responsible for many sodium-related health issues, whereas unrefined salts heal the body instead of harming it.

 Sea salt comes from the ocean and undergoes an evaporation process to separate the salt from the water.
 Sea salt contains a small amount of natural iodine, although not nearly as much as iodized salt.
 It is typically much less refined than table salt and comes in both fine and coarse varieties.
 While sea salts are a great unrefined choice, unfortunately, pollution is steadily becoming a concern.
 Whereas ancient seas were once clean, we have sullied our ocean coastlines with pollutants.